Leadership is a privilege given to many but appreciated by a few. It requires dedication to a team that relies on your expertise to meet its goals.

 Remember, people can spot a phony from a mile away.
 So be genuine in your approach.
 By creating an environment where your team’s voice is heard, you are humanizing the people who do the dirty work for you.
 This raises engagement which gives people a reason to raise their standards of performance.

 The message here is simple: listening = profit.

 If you want your team to reject the notion of mediocrity in their work, you have to do the same.
 Be prepared to roll up your sleeves and do whatever is necessary to get the job done right.

-Show your team that you are prepared to put in long hours to make sure that your work is of the highest quality possible.
+Show your team that you are prepared to work long hours to ensure that your work is of the highest quality possible.
 Anything you submit to your team should be neat, accurate, and exceptional.

 Remember, your employees will follow what you do, not what you say.

 Employees are much more likely to give you their best when they feel included.
 Instead of making all the decisions for your team, ask for their input!
 You would be surprised how many ideas your staff has about how to increase your profit margin, improve customer relations, and ensure regulatory compliance.

 They have opinions about the new health insurance plans, the “secret” merger that no one is talking about, and the major restructuring about to take place within the company.